britannic/blacklist/global/README.md

     // Logfile set the log path and filename
     Logfile string

+    // TestOS sets a global value for the test environment TestOS = "darwin"

     // Program is the current binary's filename Program = utils.Basename(os.Args[0])